 Canada’s History spoke to Joe to see why folk songs may be a more accurate representation of disasters than other media accounts.

 “I think to some extent it’s because folk singers perform in front of audiences who are knowledgeable,” Joe said.
 “People that write movies don’t have to stand in front of an audience that has seen the Titanic sink, for example.”

 Their research into disaster songs is not limited to marine disasters.
-The website, DisasterSongs.ca, which is still under development, is divided into 5 themes: mining, marine, airline, lumbering, and railway disasters.
+The website is divided into four themes: mining, marine, airline, and miscellaneous disasters.
 Each section contains a list of disasters, with a historical overview of the event and a list of related songs and lyrics.
-Because there are so many songs available, they're currently focusing on events that have had more than one song written about them.
+Because there are so many songs available, they’re currently focusing on events that have had more than one song written about them.

 The website, which includes a forum for visitors, has proven to be a great way to exchange information with others, Heather said.